1. PERSONAL FINANCE

 Prioritize

-“There are two really important financial tips my grandma told my mom, and of course, my mom told me: first before you spend anything, pay your tithe!
-Secondly, after all of your bills are paid, save a portion from each check, you will eventually be able to get what you want and go wherever you want.”
+“There are two really important financial tips my grandma told my mom, and of course, my mom told me.
+First, before you spend anything, pay your tithe!
+Secondly, after all of your bills are paid, save a portion from each check.
+You will eventually be able to get what you want and go wherever you want.”

 Natosha Edmonds, Senior Corporate Trainer

-The popular 50-30-20 rule recommends saving at least 20% of your income each month.
+The popular 50-30-20 budgeting rule recommends saving at least 20% of your income each month.
 But if you can’t save 20%, pick a doable amount and start there.
 It’s more important to establish a saving habit than to hit a high goal when you’re starting out.

 Expect the Extras

-“Always leave yourself a buffer because there are always extra costs...
-Tax, tip, and service fees are seldom remembered but will still cost you!”
+“Always leave yourself a buffer, because there are always extra costs. ...Tax, tip, and service fees are seldom remembered, but will still cost you!”

 Michelle Hudson, Senior Compliance Officer